TeamRoboManipal24/Unsupervise_Learning/README.md

 - Decision Trees
 - Clustering (K-Means & DB Scan)

+Implement the below in CODE
-  Implement K-Means clustering ( Use of Libraries like Scikit-Learn is allowed) Use the same dataset used for logistic regression.
+  Implement K-Means clustering (Use of Libraries like Scikit-Learn is allowed) Use the same dataset used for logistic regression.
 Perform K-means clustering to cluster the data.
 Come up with the number of clusters using the elbow method.
 After fitting a model print out the centers and try to intuitively explain them.
 Try to visualize the clusters if possible.

   Learning Resources: